samuelleblanc/fp/README.md

 ## Creating a flt module (or macro)
     1) in the flt_module folder create a text file
     2) the text file name should be descriptive of the macro with an extension '.flt'
-    3) first line starts with the hash sign '#' then a list of variables to be used
+    3) first line starts with the percent sign '%' then a list of variables to be used
+    4) Comments can be included, but only at the start of the line, denoted with a hash '#' sign
-    4) each subsequent line is a move command, which can use simple math and the variables defined in the first line
+    5) each subsequent line is a move command, which can use simple math and the variables defined in the first line
-    5) format of the lines are: bearing,distance,altitude where the bearing is the azimuth angle of the plane where the distance is the length of that leg where the altitude (which can be omitted) is the default altitude of the plane for the next waypoint
+    6) format of the lines are: bearing,distance,altitude where the bearing is the azimuth angle of the plane where the distance is the length of that leg where the altitude (which can be omitted) is the altitude of the plane for the next waypoint
-    6) enter number of points desired for macro then save in the flt_module directory.
-It is ready to be used in the software.
+    7) enter number of points desired for macro then save in the flt_module directory.
+It is ready to be used in the software without the need for a restart.

 ## Adding other planes or flight paths:
     1) Press the 'New Flight Path' button
     2) Enter name of new flight path.
 If it contains the name of a plane (e.g. p3, er2, dc8, c130,baer), will use the predefined speeds for that plane
     3) New flight path will have different color

+## Adding platform default information:
+    1) locate the platform.txt file.
+    2) in the file, there is a series of python dict formats with each a defined list of variables that sets the flight characteristics of the plane/platform
+    3) modify exisiting pltform dict, or create a new one based on the template and the guidance shown in the file.

 ## Change which flight path is active:
     1) Press the button related to the flight path desired just above the 'New Flight Path' button